What Is a Rotary Vane Pump and How Does It Work?

 Types of rotary vane pumps

-Rotary vane pumps generally perform the same function, but they can have many different types of vanes.
+The different types of rotary vane pumps more or less function in the same way, but they can utilize many types of vanes.
 These vane types include:

 • Sliding – vanes slide in and out to draw liquid in through the inlet port and into the chamber